tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Champion Feat

-You gain a single daily use of the wizard's _utility affinity_, cast at your level or lower.
+You gain a single full recovery use of the wizard's _utility affinity_, cast at your level or lower.

 #### Epic Feat